AI Agents in IT Operations: How Agentic AI Reduces Ticket Volume to Near Zero

 According to the World Economic Forum, fully embracing agentic AI could unlock $3 trillion in global productivity gains, equivalent to a 5% improvement in profitability.
 For IT leaders, that level of impact won’t come from resolving tickets faster, it will come from preventing the issues that create them.

-That’s why one of the clearest opportunities to see real AI value with one of the most familiar: ticket volume and the employee experience that feeds it.
+That’s why one of the clearest opportunities to see real value with agentic AI in IT operations is with one of the most familiar: ticket volume and the employee experience that feeds it.

 Many IT teams expected chatbots to solve the problem, but in practice, they rarely deliver in full.
 In fact, 85% of consumers feel that issues reported to a chatbot still require human support, highlighting a key gap: IT’s expectations often don’t match the employees lived experiences.
 Even when interactions feel automated, employees often see no real improvement.